Main Human Characters

 - Happily Ever After: The Grand Finale implies this of her and Baltar.

-- Honey Trap: Given the model's attractiveness, it's not surprising they're used for this.
+- Honey Trap: Given the model's attractiveness, it's not surprising that they're used for this.

 - Mama Bear: She becomes very protective of Hera, even going so far as to snap Boomer's neck after she tried the same on the child.